Mirzyaaliii/DS_CV/README.md

-# Depper Systems - Computer Vision (DS_CV)
+# Identification of image orientation

-## To identify the orientation of an image and correct the image accordingly
+Aim - Identify the orientation of an image and correct the image orientation (i.e., make it upright)

 ## Implementation